NU LibChat Widget

 Before publication, articles are submitted and undergo a rigorous assessment that involves review and approval by the author’s peers (experts in the same subject area).
 The evaluations are similar to editing notes, where the author receives detailed and constructive feedback from the peer experts.
 However, these reviews are not made available publicly.
 For an example, peer review of a fictitious article, click here.
 Peer-reviewed journals publish articles only if they have passed through the official editorial process.
 The peer review and evaluation system safeguards, maintains, and improves the quality of scholarly materials published in serials.

-ProQuest, on the other hand, does make the distinction and has separate limiters for scholarly and peer-reviewed content.
-Still, other databases (such as SpringerLink, Taylor & Francis, Wiley Online, etc.) include only peer-reviewed journals and do not have checkboxes to limit this type of content.
+• Other databases (such as SpringerLink, Taylor & Francis, Wiley Online, etc.) include only peer-reviewed journals and, therefore, do not have checkboxes to limit this type of content.

 Check for Peer-Review Verification

 To alleviate any confusion, the Library recommends using the Ulrichsweb database to determine whether or not a particular journal is peer-reviewed/refereed.
 To access Ulrichsweb, go to the Library’s home page and click A-Z Databases.
-Returning to our example above, we can determine that Democracy & Education is not peer-reviewed by checking the publication title in Ulrichsweb, as shown below.
+In the example below, we can determine that Democracy & Education is not peer-reviewed by checking the publication title in Ulrichsweb, as shown below.
 The black and white striped referee shirt icon indicates that it is peer-reviewed.

 For further information about how to use Ulrichsweb (including instructional screenshots), please see the Library's FAQ here.